Accenture/AmpliGraph/docs/ampligraph.latent_features.rst

 assign high scores to positive statements and low scores to statements unlikely to be true.

 We support `optimizers <https://www.tensorflow.org/api_docs/python/tf/keras/optimizers>`_ available in TensorFlow.
-They can be specified as the ``optimizer`` argument of the :meth:`~models.ScoringBasedEmbeddingModel.compile` method.
+They can be specified as the ``optimizer`` argument of the :meth:`~ScoringBasedEmbeddingModel.compile` method.

 .. _ref_training:

 Training
 ^^^^^^^^

 The training procedure follows that of Keras models:

-+   The model is initialised as an instance of the :class:`~models.ScoringBasedEmbeddingModel` class.
++   The model is initialised as an instance of the :class:`ScoringBasedEmbeddingModel` class.
 During its initialisation, we can specify, among the other hyper-parameters of the model: the size of the embedding (argument ``k``); the scoring function applied by the model (argument ``scoring_type``); the number of synthetic negatives generated for each triple in the training set (argument ``eta``).

-+   The model needs to be compiled through the :meth:`~models.ScoringBasedEmbeddingModel.compile` method.
++   The model needs to be compiled through the :meth:`~ScoringBasedEmbeddingModel.compile` method.
 At this stage we define, among the others, the optimizer and the objective functions.
 These are passed as arguments to the aforementioned method.

-+   The model is fitted to the training data using the :meth:`~models.ScoringBasedEmbeddingModel.fit` method.
++   The model is fitted to the training data using the :meth:`~.ScoringBasedEmbeddingModel.fit` method.
 Next to the usual parameters that can be specified at this stage, AmpliGraph allows to also specify:

         * A ``validation_filter`` that contains the true positives to be removed from the synthetically corrupted \